Unveiling the Wonders and Critical Importance of Pollination Imagine a world devoid of apples, almonds, coffee, chocolate, and most of the...

 Pollination):

-sunbirds, honeyeaters (Australia), honeycreepers (Hawaii).
-Excellent
+hummingbirds, Old World sunbirds, honeyeaters (Australia), honeycreepers

-or placed on bird's head/back.
+often sticky or placed on bird's head/back.

-Hummingbirds trumpet vine, fuchsia, columbine, penstemon, many tropical
+- Examples: Hummingbirds trumpet vine, fuchsia, columbine,

 - Chiropterophily (Bat